 After you make a list of all your belongings, research how much it would cost you to replace each item.
 The sum total is how much insurance you would require if you had to replace everything after a fire or flood.

 Note that some policies will also have maximum limits on the value of listed items.
-For expensive items like jewelry and furs, consider taking out additional insurance policies instead of paying a higher renters insurance premium.
+For expensive items like jewellery and furs, consider taking out additional insurance policies instead of paying a higher renters insurance premium.

 If you require auto insurance, life insurance, or health insurance as well, some providers will offer discounts for bundled packages.
 Keep an eye out for these discounts when shopping for rates.